vijayakumar-psg587/aws-serverless/README.md

     1. Will have ability to be triggered by an SQS event/Kinesis
     2. Will have the ability to write to Kinesis/DynamoDb

+**Steps to deploy:**

+-   Verify serverless.yaml file
+-   You can package the code using `serverless package -p ./<path for package file to be present>` Make sure you also have verbose mode enabled `-v` and debug mode **SLS_DEBUG=\***
+-   Now u can test the app with `sls offline` (sls is an alias for serverless command)
+-   You can deploy the code itself using **sls deploy** command with debug mode enabled and -v verbose command
+-   After a successful deployment you will get an output with the endpoint to test